cjekel/cjekel.github.io/about.md

 ---

 # About Me
-I have a love for computers and solving problems.
+I love computers and solving problems.
 Currently I'm pursuing a PhD in Mechanical Engineering at the University of Florida and Stellenbosch University.
 Take a look at my [CV](/cv), [Google Scholar](https://scholar.google.com/citations?user=pSIRTswAAAAJ&hl=en&oi=sra), or [GitHub](https://github.com/cjekel).
 Some of my interests include:

 - regression and classification
 - optimization